feklee/ptp.js/README.md

 Basic usage:

- 1. Load the AMD module `scripts/ptp.js`.
+ 1. Load the module, depending on platform:

+      + B2G: AMD module `scripts/ptp.js`

+      + Node.js module

     An object is created, let’s call it `ptp`.

  2. Interface with the camera via properties such as `ptp.ip` and functions such as `ptp.connect()`.

-For an example, see the packaged demo app for Firefox OS: `manifest.webapp`
+For an example, see demos:

+  + B2G: Firefox OS app `manifest.webapp`

+  + Node.js: see `node-demo/app.js --help`

 Limitations